 This is a great time to bring in a snapshot which includes students’ IEP goals.
 This will help with knowing when we can incorporate IEP goal work.
 Since our goals are standards-based IEP goals, making this connection to the standards-based grade level curriculum is important.

-Using the Module Overview for Long-Range Planning
+Using the Module Overview with Eureka Essentials for Long-Range Planning

 Foundational standards needed to be successful in each module are also listed.
 This is very useful information when planning for how to ensure that students with math disabilities.
 Many times special education students also have learning gaps in math which need to be addressed prior to engaging in the grade level content.